Battle of Sävar: Expedition outcome

 The Swedes reached the Ume River the following day, on the 21st, just as the last Russian battalion was in the process of crossing.
 A small skirmish occurred, which was followed by an artillery duel across the river.
 The fighting had cost both sides a little more than ten dead and some wounded.
 A small Swedish force crossed the river to Umeå and attacked the Russian field hospital, taking some prisoners.
 On the 22nd, as Wrede made preparations to storm the city, Kamensky ordered a general retreat as he feared being cutoff once again, had Puke landed further north.
 The last Russian battalion left Umeå on the 23rd and Djäkneboda the following day, after which the retreat continued towards Piteå, where Kamensky arrived on the 29th.
 Wrede marched into Umeå on the 24th.
 Instead of immediately sailing north to cut off the Russian retreat, Puke was contented with securing Umeå; Wachtmeister once again disembarked at Ratan on the 28th and marched towards the city, where the fleet likewise sailed the next day.
 The two forces were thus finally united at the given destination, albeit a little too late.

-Even though Kamensky had been temporarily forced out of Västerbotten all the way to Piteå, the expedition had failed to reach its mail goal to have the Russian army destroyed; the excessive cautiousness and inadequate coordination displayed between the two Swedish forces was a deciding factor.
+Even though Kamensky had been temporarily forced out of Västerbotten all the way to Piteå, the expedition had failed to reach its main goal to have the Russian army destroyed; the excessive cautiousness and inadequate coordination displayed between the two Swedish forces was a deciding factor.
 The expedition had cost the Swedes a total of 1,077 men in dead, wounded or captured, while the Russian casualties reached between 1,539 and 1,610 men.
 On 25 August, Kamensky fended off a Swedish attack on his fortifications at the Pite River, aimed to cut off his supply lines north.
 The Swedes lost 23–25 men to 33–50 Russians—it would be the last action of the war.
 On 2 September, the two sides agreed to an armistice which would be in effect until the Treaty of Fredrikshamn was signed: Sweden ceded its eastern territorium (Finland) all the way from the Torne River, including the Åland Islands; Kamensky's retreat from Västerbotten, which was initially met with disappointment from many of his countrymen, had most likely contributed to Alexander I's softer demands.
 The peace was followed up by the Treaty of Jönköping, which ended the Dano–Swedish War, and the Treaty of Paris in which Sweden agreed to enter the Continental System against the United Kingdom (while retaining Swedish Pomerania), leading to an inactive war between the two former allies.